CHAPTER 5 - BINDING

 Learning Goals/Objectives for Chapter 5C: After class and this reading, students will be able to

-For more information than what is given in this chapter section, please read Chapter 5, pages 480-492 in Garrett and Grisham about myoglobin (Mb) and hemoglobin (Hb) or in the book you may have purchased.
-Almost all biochemistry textbooks start their description of the biological functions of protein using the proteins myoglobin and hemoglobin as exemplars.
-These are very rational approaches since they have become model systems to describe the binding of a simple ligand, dioxygen (O2) and how the structures of the proteins affects their binding properties.
+Almost all biochemistry textbooks start their description of the biological functions of proteins using the myoglobin and hemoglobin as exemplars.
+These are very rational approaches since they have become model systems to describe the binding of simple ligands, like dioxygen (O2), CO2, and H+, and how the structure of the protein determines and is influenced by binding of ligands.

 Hemoglobin: